How to Test

 - special visualization tools for rqt

 We can test with values closer to real data if we do not use random data from humans, but with simulated data.
-We mainly use Gazebo for simulation.
+We mainly use Webots for simulation.
 It offers us two possibilities.

-:code:roslaunch bitbots_bringup highlevel.launch sim:=true vision:=true Starts highlevel software (Gamecontroller, Teamcomm, Behavior, Vision, Transformer, Localization, Pathfinding)
+:code:ros2 launch bitbots_bringup highlevel.launch <param>:=true/false Starts high-level software (Gamecontroller, Teamcomm, Behavior, Vision, Localization, Pathfinding)

 If the other test phases are completed it is time to get the real robot.
-For testing this it is especially important to explicitely test the edge cases.
+For testing this it is especially important to explicitly test the edge cases.

 By our definition software is considered stable if it has been used in multiple games without changes since then.